sandromancuso/corporate-hotel-booking-kata/README.md

 * **Company Admin:** Add/delete employees and also create booking policies for her company and employees.
 * **Employee:** Book a hotel room

-To achieve that, the engine will provide 4 main services that would in close collaboration with each other.
+To achieve that, the engine needs to provide 4 main services that work in close collaboration with each other.

 The four services are described below.
 The `<?>` indicates you can use whatever primitive or type you want.